 One could say that a vendor like SAP would have all the financial incentives to push against SOA — not to promote it, as it moves towards more open systems.
-But more open systems leads to less lock-in, and less lock-in leads to less profit.
-This is reminiscent of Vinnie Mirchandani’s book SAP Nation, where SAP talks cloud to Wall Street, but then sells on-premises, because of that locks in customers are better.
+But more open systems lead to less lock-in, and less lock-in leads to less profit.
+This is reminiscent of Vinnie Mirchandani’s book SAP Nation, where SAP talks cloud to Wall Street and sells on-premises.
+Because of that, locks in customers are better.

-Therefore if we review Gartner’s logic here, Gartner is saying that something that never took off — SOA, is a reason why Fiori should be considered inevitable?
+Therefore, if we review Gartner’s logic here, Gartner says that something that never took off — SOA, is why Fiori should be considered inevitable?
 Does Gartner even know that SOA never was successful?
 It is an interesting approach.
 I never thought of working fake history into any of my articles.

 This entire paragraph brings up a lot of questions to me.
 This might be one of the only paragraphs that would argue against SAP writing this, as SAP must know that this is incorrect and that people familiar with technology would see this as a major red flag.

-- This article by Gartner is almost entirely inaccurate regarding Fiori but is also filled with falsehoods that are unrelated to Fiori.
+- Gartner’s article is almost entirely inaccurate regarding Fiori but is also filled with falsehoods that are unrelated to Fiori.